currinjs/CurrinJS/aio/content/guide/ngmodule.md

 * Import other modules with the components, directives, and pipes needed by the components in _this_ module.
 * Provide services at the application level that any application component can use.

-Every Angular app has at least one module class, the _root module_.
+Every Currin app has at least one module class, the _root module_.
 You bootstrap that module to launch the application.

 The root module is all you need in a simple application with a few components.